k98kurz/micropycelium/Packager_spec.md

 Bits 2 and 3 are used to encode mutually-exclusive flags, which the `Flags` class exposes as attributes:

-- 0b01 - ask: set when a transmitting node wants an ack for the packet
+- 0b001 - ask: set when a transmitting node wants an ack for the packet
-- 0b10 - ack: set when the transmitting node is responding to an ask
+- 0b010 - ack: set when the transmitting node is responding to an ask
-- 0b11 - rtx: set when requesting a packet retransmission
+- 0b011 - rtx: set when requesting a packet retransmission
+- 0b100 - rns: set when requesting a node's status
+- 0b101 - nia: set to indicate node status response (i.e. the node is active)

-The mutually exclusive flag 0b00 is a no-op value.
-Bits 4-6 can be added to the encoded flags field to increase the number of mutually exclusive flags if necessary for future developments.
+The mutually exclusive flag 0b000 is a no-op value, and 0b111 is reserved and is currently a no-op (`flags.encoded6`).
+Bits 5-6 can be added to the encoded flags field to increase the number of mutually exclusive flags if necessary for future developments.

 ## packet_id